Arena Corinthians: 2019 Copa América

+NFL International Series

+In November 2023, the National Football League announced it would play its first game in South America at Arena Corinthians during the 2024 season.
+The league announced in February 2024 that the Philadelphia Eagles would host the Green Bay Packers during the first week of the regular season on 6 September 2024.
+On 19 February 2025, the NFL announced it would return to Arena Corinthians during the 2025 season on 5 September 2025, with the Los Angeles Chargers hosting the Kansas City Chiefs.

 Names

 The stadium was called Estádio do Corinthians by Corinthians when it was announced.
 The name being used on the club's official website is Arena Corinthians.
 The Brazilian Football Confederation uses the name Arena Corinthians.
-FIFA refers to the Stadium as Arena de São Paulo during the World Cup, but recognises the name Arena Corinthians.
+FIFA referred to the stadium as Arena de São Paulo during the World Cup, but also recognises the name Arena Corinthians.
 The largest media company in Brazil, Rede Globo, uses Arena Corinthians like sports diary Lance!
 Local media have tried to give it nicknames.
-For example, newspaper Folha refer to Arena Corinthians as Itaquerão; O Estado de S. Paulo uses both the neighbourhood-based nickname and the official name.
+For example, newspaper Folha refers to Arena Corinthians as Itaquerão; O Estado de S. Paulo uses both the neighbourhood-based nickname and the official name.
 Rede Record uses Fielzão.

 The club planned to sell the stadium naming rights for R$400 million for 20 years.
 A study by Brunoro Sports Business estimated that the value should be R$21 million per year.
-Companies Petrobras, Ambev, Grupo Petrópolis, Etihad Airways, Qatar Foundation, Caixa Econômica Federal, Emirates Airlines, Bradesco, Telefonica, BMG, Itaú Unibanco, Santander Group, Kalunga and Zurich Insurance Group have all been named as possible buyers, but no deal had been announced yet.
+Companies that sought to buy the naming rights included Petrobras, Ambev, Grupo Petrópolis, Etihad Airways, Qatar Foundation, Caixa Econômica Federal, Emirates Airlines, Bradesco, Telefonica, BMG, Itaú Unibanco, Santander Group, Kalunga and Zurich Insurance Group.

-On September 1, 2020 (Corinthians' 110th anniversary) a special event live from the stadium was held to announce the Arena's new name.
+On 1 September 2020 (Corinthians' 110th anniversary) a special event live from the stadium was held to announce the Arena's new name.
 It was officially renamed Neo Química Arena, part of a 20-year partnership with Hypera Pharma, Brazil's largest pharmaceutical company.
 Neo Química is Hypera's generic drugs division, which already served as Corinthians' main sponsor during the 2010 and 2011 seasons.
 The full contract is expected to be around R$300–320 million.